 3 cooking apples

-10 medium feijoas, ends removed, peeled and chopped (reserve the peel)
+500g feijoas, ends removed, peeled and chopped (reserve the peel)

 600g white sugar

-Remove skin from feijoas and place in a large saucepan with the roughly chopped cooking apples (no need to peel or core them).
+Remove the skin from feijoas and place in a large saucepan with the roughly chopped cooking apples (no need to peel or core them).
 Roughly chop the feijoa flesh and set aside.

-Barely cover apple and feijoa skin with water and cook until soft and mushy.
+Barely cover the apple and feijoa skin with water and cook until soft and mushy.
 This will make the cooking liquid for the feijoa.
 Strain cooked fruit through a fine sieve into a large pot, making sure to push down hard on the apples to get out all the juice.
 Discard the pulp from the apple and feijoa skin.
 Add feijoa flesh to liquid and cook until soft.

 Push feijoa mixture through a sieve or mash to produce feijoa pulp.
 Add sugar to feijoa pulp and stir until dissolved.
 Cook slowly on lowest heat, stirring every 2-3 minutes until thick.
 This will take about 2 hours.
 When it’s ready, the spoon will leave a path in the mixture and will start to come away from the sides.